dgroup/tagyml/readme.md

     compile 'io.github.dgroup:tagyml:<version>'
 }
 ```
-The current project version is built on top of https://bitbucket.org/asomov/snakeyaml framework.

 ### Get started
-**Example how to represents YAML file as an object `Teams`**
+**Represents the YAML file as an object `Teams`**

+The examples below are built on top of [snakeyaml](https://bitbucket.org/asomov/snakeyaml) framework, but you can override it
+by using the [extension point](/src/main/java/io/github/dgroup/tagyml/Yaml.java) in favour of your favourite framework.

  1. Define YAML [file](/src/test/resources/yaml/teams.yaml) for version `1.0`.
     ```yaml
     version: 1.0